Skip to Content

 Side for This High Protein Salsa Chicken

 Well, we’re going to use cauliflower rice instead of white rice to bring in more nutrients such as fiber and even protein.
 To make cauliflower rice, you’ll need a food processor like this one here.
-In addition, get a steaming basket like this one.

 Here is a good tutorial on how to make rice.
 You can also just watch the full video on how I make these salmon meal prep bowls.